core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Replay Protection {#ssec-replay-protection}

-As in OSCORE {{RFC8613}}, also Group OSCORE relies on Sender Sequence Numbers included in the COSE message field 'Partial IV' and used to build nonces.
+As in OSCORE {{RFC8613}}, Group OSCORE relies on Sender Sequence Numbers included in the COSE message field 'Partial IV' and used to build nonces.

 Note that the Partial IV of an endpoint does not necessarily grow monotonically.
 For instance, upon exhaustion of the endpoint's Sender Sequence Number space, the endpoint's Partial IV space also gets exhausted.
 As discussed in {{sec-group-re-join}}, this results either in the endpoint being individually rekeyed and getting a new Sender ID, or in the establishment of a new Security Context in the group.
-Therefore, uniqueness of (key, nonce) pairs (see {{ssec-key-nonce-uniqueness}}) is preserved also when a new Security Context is established.
+Therefore, uniqueness of (key, nonce) pairs (see {{ssec-key-nonce-uniqueness}}) is preserved when a new Security Context is established.

 Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in {{Section 7.4 of RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.

 A server's Replay Window may be initialized as invalid (see {{ssec-loss-mutable-context}}).
-The server can either retrieve a new Group OSCORE Security Context, or make a Replay Window valid (see {{sec-synch-challenge-response}}) before resuming to accept incoming messages from other group members.
+The server can either retrieve a new Group OSCORE Security Context, or make a Replay Window valid (see {{sec-synch-challenge-response}}) before accepting further incoming messages from other group members.

 ## Message Ordering {#ssec-seccons-ordering}

 Assuming that the other endpoint is honest, Group OSCORE provides relative ordering of received messages.
 For a given Group OSCORE Security Context, the received Partial IV (when included) allows the recipient endpoint to determine the order in which requests or responses were sent by the other endpoint.

-In case the Partial IV was omitted in a response, this indicates that it was the oldest response from the sender endpoint to the corresponding request (like notification responses in OSCORE, see {{Section 7.4.1 of RFC8613}}).
+If the Partial IV was omitted in a response, this indicates that it was the oldest response from the sender endpoint to the corresponding request (like notification responses in OSCORE, see {{Section 7.4.1 of RFC8613}}).
 A received response is not older than the corresponding request.

 ## Message Freshness {#ssec-seccons-freshness}